 2. Deutsche Bank

-Established in 1980, the bank operates as a subsidiary of Deutsche Bank AG, providing services that include consumer loans, mortgages, foreign exchange, loans, merger and acquisition advice, securities underwriting, asset management, private banking amongst others.
+Established in 1980, the bank operates as a subsidiary of Deutsche Bank AG, providing services that include consumer loans, mortgages, foreign exchange, loans, merger and acquisition advice, securities underwriting, asset management, and private banking amongst others.
 By the end of 2018, the banks’ revenue stood at $84.16 billion.

 3. Hua Nan Com Bank

 This is the third-largest bank in Taiwan in terms of assets, and it provides its clientele with commercial banking products and services not only in Taiwan but also in other countries.
-It was established in 1919 and runs 186 branches in Taiwan, one offshore banking unit and 12 overseas branches.
+It was established in 1919 and runs 186 branches in Taiwan, one offshore banking unit, and 12 overseas branches.
 In 2018 the total assets of the bank stood at $85.50 billion as well as the net profit stood at $469 million.